How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 (Pass has limited value for families at many attractions during Kids Free October in San Diego — we recommend individual tickets during this timeframe instead.)

-Pros: I find that people on shorter trips choose this pass.
-For instance, a popular combo includes visiting SeaWorld one day, the Zoo one day, and maybe USS Midway in between.
+Pros: I find that vacationers on shorter trips choose this pass.
+For instance, a popular option is to visit SeaWorld one day, the Zoo the next, and maybe USS Midway in between.

-Cons: You need to be certain you’re visiting these attractions.
+Cons: You need to be sure you’re visiting these attractions.
+You can’t visit both the Zoo and Safari Park.
+Does not include parking.

-8. San Diego Library Cards Discover & Go Program
+8. San Diego Library’s Discover & Go Program

 If you have a San Diego Public Library Card, you should take advantage of the Discover & Go program, which offers free admission to many San Diego museums and attractions on pre-scheduled dates.

 Log in to the Discover & Go portal using your library card number and PIN.
-Then, you can select the available tickets you would like to use.
-A free San Diego Zoo ticket is an option, but I have logged in multiple times lately to check availability.
+Then select the available tickets you would like to use.
+A free San Diego Zoo ticket is available, but I have logged in multiple times recently to check availability.
 They are currently unavailable, but it is worth checking.

-Pros: A free San Diego Zoo ticket is a huge value!
+Pros: A free San Diego Zoo ticket is a tremendous value!
 Plus, getting a library card is free.
-I recommend all residents get one.
+I recommend that all residents get one.
+City residents would pay $8 parking.

 I haven’t seen cheap tickets in my local store, and ours is among the largest Costcos in San Diego.
-You can check online (non-members pay a 5% surcharge if you can buy as a non-member, which you can’t in this case).
+You can check online and your store’s theme park ticket section.

 Some have reported that theme park tickets and memberships appear in the stores seasonally, but I haven’t seen them, and neither has anyone else who has emailed about it.
 If you have seen them, please leave a comment.

-Cons: Not in the warehouse.
-Gift cards and tickets may take some time to arrive via email.
+Cons: Not usually in the warehouse.
+Gift cards and tickets may take some time to arrive in your email inbox.
 They say an hour, but I’ve had them take up to a full day before.
 If you are not a member, use my ticket deal above.

-Any adult admission, according to my conversation with San Diego Zoo, qualified for Kids Free San Diego in 2025.
+Any adult admission qualified for Kids Free San Diego in 2025.
+It should be the same in 2026.

-During the month of October, up to five children between the ages of 3 and 11, accompanied by a paid adult, receive free admission during the annual Kids Free San Diego promotion.
+During October, up to four children ages 3-11, accompanied by a paid adult, receive free admission as part of the annual Kids Free San Diego promotion.
 Yes, this is why October is one of the best times to visit San Diego with kids.

 You must purchase a qualifying adult ticket, and kids don’t need a pass—they walk right in with you.
-The good news is that my adult tickets are qualifying tickets, so if you visit in October, you can use my San Diego Zoo discount code for a cheaper price!
+The good news is that my adult tickets qualify, so if you visit in October, you can use my San Diego Zoo discount code for a lower price!

-Pros: San Diego Zoo participates every year, but the number of kids you can bring for free changes.
-The bottom line is that one adult can take some kids for free all month.
+Pros: The San Diego Zoo participates every year, but the number of kids you can bring for free changes.
+The bottom line is that one adult, local or tourist, can take some kids for free all month.

 Cons: The exact details are usually not released until September.
-But don’t worry; they always participate.
+But don’t worry because they always participate.

 A Galapagos tortoise rests in the shade. at San Diego Zoo.